arcvelit/brainfork/README.md

 # Brainfork
-A Brainf*ck interpreter and compiler.
+A Brainf*ck interpreter and compiler in C.